DennisFaucher/firecracker/README.md

 Many of the public firecracker tutorials failed for me at some point in the tutorial.
 I took the working portions of the first few tutorials I tried and combined them into a process that works for me

 ## Goals
-- Running VM
+- A running VM
-- Ability to Login to the VM
+- Ability to login to the VM
 - Ability for VM to access the Internet

 ## Tutorials Used